-Wacom Bamboo pen tablet review
+Wacom Bamboo pen tablet

 For most people, most of the time, using anything other than a combination of a keyboard and mouse is mostly useless.
 Alternative input devices come and go, but the killer combo firmly remain.
 Can the Wacom Bamboo change that?